ScratchyPDX/applied-programming-encrypt-decrypt/README.md

 - Make this a dynamic link library or other object that could be used by another application to perform text encryption
 - Add a real frontend to the app and not just a console I/O
 - Add In a real-world project, unit tests would have been added
+- Move the menu code out of the Program class and into it's own class to keep Program clean